Turtlesome/GithubAPI/README.md

 <!-- INSTALLATION AND USAGE -->
 ## Installation
-Application can be set up in two ways.
+Application can be set up in three ways.

 ### First way:
 * clone repository